tylerjwoodfin/tools/bluesky/README.md

-# BlueSkyTool
+# BlueSky

-BlueSkyTool is a Python script for posting messages to [BlueSky](https://bsky.app) directly from the terminal.
+BlueSky is a Python script for posting messages to [BlueSky](https://bsky.app) directly from the terminal.

 ## Features